lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 }
 ```

-And relevant updates to `serviceWorker.config.js`:
+And relevant updates to `config` :

 ```
 var config = {